silencespeaker755/CA-project1/Report.md

         According to the control signals,the write back data will be from data memory or from ALU result.

 # Implementation of each module
-PC: 沒有改動
+PC:

-Adder: 把兩個input加起來output出去
+Adder:

-MUX32: 32位元的MUX
+MUX32:

-Instruction_Memory: 沒有改動
+Instruction_Memory:

-IF_ID: 存入pc還有instruction，然後加入stall還有flush兩個指令
+IF_ID:

-HazardDetection: 當EX_stage的指令是lw，並且RD等於ID_stage的RS1或RS2，發出hazard_detection
+HazardDetection:

-Registers: 沒有改動
+Registers:

-Equal: 當指令為beq時用來檢查RS1是否等於RS2
+Equal:

-Imm_Gen: 把各種instruction format的immediate值拔出來，並extend成32位元
+Imm_Gen:

 Control:

 MUX7: